How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Resource allocation: Budget and time commitments by initiative

 Use a tool your team actually uses.
-Notion, Google Docs, Monday, Asana—doesn’t matter.
-Use what gets checked.
+Notion, Google Docs, Monday, Asana—it doesn’t matter, as long as it’s a place everyone actually checks.

 Task 2: Share with team (15 minutes)